raashidsalih/churn-pipeline/README.md

 # churn-pipeline
-A custom end-to-end data engineering pipeline for customer churn
+A custom end-to-end data engineering pipeline that models and visualizes customer churn.